Skip to main content

 # See all available addons

-# Add an addon (updates aibox.toml and runs sync)
+# Add an addon (updates aibox.toml and runs apply)

 # Remove an addon